Senior Adult Inpatient Program

 The mature adult inpatient program takes place in an age-specific setting and gives patients individualized treatment goals based on needs, environmental factors and life circumstances.
-Our goal is to promote cognitive, social, physical and emotional development so patients can return to daily life with new knowledge and skills.
+Our goal is to promote cognitive, social, physical and emotional development so senior adult mental health patients can return to daily life with new knowledge and skills.

 - Psychiatric evaluation